nbgallery/nbgallery/docs/database_storage.md

 # nbgallery database_storage
-nbgallery now supports storing notebooks in the database rather than on disk.
+nbgallery now defaults to storing notebooks in the database rather than on disk.
 This allows for easier migration from host->host in a cloud environments as well as providing a single item that must be backed up.

 ## Configuration
-This setting can be set with the environment variable GALLERY__STORAGE__DATABASE_NOTEBOOKS or by changing the setting in `config/settings.yml` to true.
-This will ensure all notebooks are stored in the notebook_files table in the database including change requests, staged notebooks, and if enabled, previous revisions.
+This setting can be set with the environment variable GALLERY__STORAGE__DATABASE_NOTEBOOKS or by changing the setting in `config/settings.yml`.
+The default behavior will ensures all notebooks are stored in the notebook_files table in the database including change requests, staged notebooks, and if enabled, previous revisions.